Ecuador: Relaxed Tandayapa - Birding Tour

 Day 7: Mashpi

 Having had a local day before this one, we will head out further afield to bird Mashpi.
 This site, 90minutes or so from the lodge, is at an elevation only slightly lower than Tandayapa (900ft/320m), though the character of the forest is quite different, being a wetter, more mossy forest, with an exciting list of birds hard to find elsewhere, like Glistening-green, Rufous-throated and Moss-backed Tanagers, Black-chinned Mountain-Tanager, and Orange-breasted Fruiteater, among many others.
 Some of these come to some superb feeders, and we will switch our time from watching fruit feeders on site for some of these, checking the hummingbird feeders alongside for Velvet-purple Coronet and Empress Brilliant, and birding the forest patches along the quiet road for mixed feeding flocks, with birds like Toucan Barbets and tanagers often in attendance.
-We will take a cooked lunch on site, beside the feeders, and then head back to the lodge arriving by late afternoon.
+We will take a lunch on site, beside the feeders, and then head back towards the lodge.
+On the way back, we will stop off at a very special new site, where Andean Cock-of-the-rock can be seen displaying, at close quarters, in the afternoon.
+We will head back to the lodge after that, usually arriving around 6pm.

 Day 8: Tandayapa Valley and San Tadeo